mattlock12/movies/point_break.md

 They divorced in 1991, the same year the original was released.
 Could it be that her marriage to Cameron was the source of the anti-authority streak of *Point Break*?
 Could it be that her divorce from Cameron was also her divorce from vilifying authority?

 Who can say.
-All I can in conclusion is: fuck the police, go surfing
+All I can offer in conclusion is: fuck the police, go surfing